end2endzone/ShellAnything/UserManual.md

 ### &lt;prompt&gt; action ###

 The &lt;prompt&gt; element is used to ask the user a question.
-The answer to the question is stored in [properties](#properties).
+The answer to the question is stored in [properties](#properties) and encoded in utf-8 format.
 The &lt;prompt&gt; element must be added under the &lt;actions&gt; element.

 The &lt;prompt&gt; elements have the following attributes: